WomensBrickInitiative/research_2025/documentation.md

 ### [minifigs_data.csv](https://github.com/rporta23/WBI/blob/main/data/minifigs_data.csv)

-dataset containing information about all minifigs on BrickLink as of May 2022
+Dataset containing information about all minifigs on BrickLink as of May 2022

 <b>Dimensions:</b> 14,217 rows (one row = one minifig), 4 columns